paulaonta/Blind-VaLM/README.md

 Official implementation of our paper "[Improving the Efficiency of Visually Augmented Language Models](https://arxiv.org/abs/2409.11148)".
 Please cite our paper if you find this repository helpful in your research.

 ## Environment Setup
 Create a virtual environment and run
 ```
-bash setup.sh
+pip install -r requirements.txt
 ```
-Then the revised `fairseq` and ohter packages will be installed.
-We strongly recommend you to use python version >=3.6 <=3.8 for stability.
+Then the revised `fairseq` and ather packages will be installed.

 ## Text Preparation
 The preprocessing of the text training data is the same as in VaLM, i.e: